Rhea Dempsey

 Birthing Wisdom

 What health literacy and medical decision making should look like in practice is ‘patient autonomy’ on the part of the patient—in our case the birthing woman—who will make her choices in light of the evidence provided and based on her values and research, her baby’s and her own health, her sense of responsibility and her capacity.
 Now her choice might either be giving ‘informed consent’—that is, saying ‘yes’ to what’s suggested; or it may be ‘informed refusal’—saying ‘no’ to what’s suggested.
 In either case there will be an expectation that her autonomous choice will be accepted without coercion or refusal of support and goodwill.
-On the part of the medical caregiver, in theory they should practice
+On the part of the medical caregiver, in theory they should practice in a way that honours patient autonomy and, in our case, provides the birthing woman with ‘women-centred care’ by sharing evidence-based information.
+They will quantify risk specific to the particular woman and her baby, and practice within the code of ethics of their profession.

 That is what it should look like.
 But what it more often looks like in practice is a passive patient being informed of what is happening.
 Or, in many cases, not even being informed.
 The dynamic at play in these situations is what can be described as the ‘trance of acquiescence’.
 In medical settings many of us have low levels of health literacy and may not realize that we even have a choice.
 We seem to automatically give up our autonomy and slip into this ‘trance’, accepting whatever is suggested without discernment about whether we want it, whether we need it, or what agendas might be behind whatever is being suggested.
 This passive trance of acquiescence is actually the psychological equivalent of a fear-based ‘freeze’ state.